DON’T DARE READ THIS ALONE!

 Marital property in community property states are owned by both spouses equally (50/50).
 Marital property includes earnings, all property bought with those earnings, and all debts accrued during marriage.
 Community property begins as soon as the couple is married and ends when the couple physically separates with the intention of not continuing the marriage.

 Spouses may not transfer, alter, or eliminate any whole piece of community property without the other spouse’s permission.
 A spouse can manage his or her own half the way he or she wishes, but the whole piece includes the other spouse’s one-half interest.
 In other words, a spouse cannot be alienated from his or her one half.

 Death or Divorce in Community Property States

-When one spouse passes away, his or her half of the community property passes to the surviving spouse.
+When one spouse passes away, their half of the community property passes to the surviving spouse.
 Their separate property can be devised to whomever they wish according to their will, or via intestacy statutes without a will.
 Many community property states offer an interest called “community property with the right of survivorship.”
 Under this doctrine, if a couple holds title or deed to a piece of property (usually a home), then upon a spouse’s death the title passes automatically to the surviving spouse and avoids probate court proceedings.